Estimating Uncertainty in the Black Hole Mass–Velocity Dispersion Relation#

 library to load the m-sigma.txt

-file into a DataFrame
+file as a DataFrame

 import numpy as np